 The above list is not exhaustive.
-Any treatment below the minimum standard of care could be the basis for a Texas medical malpractice claim.
-If you were injured, or a loved one was killed, due to possible medical negligence, please call our Dallas attorneys as soon as possible for a free consultation.
+Any treatment below the minimum standard of care could be the basis for a Texas medical malpractice case.
+If you were harmed, or a loved one was killed, due to possible medical negligence, please call (214) 747-5240 to speak with our Dallas medical malpractice attorneys as soon as possible for a free consultation.

 The Ultimate Guide to Filing a Texas Medical Malpractice Claim

-Medical negligence is one of the most difficult types of malpractice claims to prove.
+Medical negligence is one of the most difficult types of malpractice cases to prove.

-According to a Forbes post, medical errors kill 200,000 US patients per year, but only 15% of all personal injury suits filed are based on medical negligence.
+According to a Forbes post, medical negligence is the third leading cause of death in the U.S., but only 15% of all personal injury suits filed are based on medical negligence.
 Plus, 80% end up in the client not getting any financial compensation at all.
 You must have a very strong trail of evidence to prove medical negligence actually happened.

-Here are the additional basic requirements you must show to win your case:
+Here are the additional basic requirements you must show to win your medical malpractice case: